 Answer: The most common mistake we see our clients make is losing domain control.
 Never give up control of your DNS records.
 If you retain control of your domain you can always build a new website at that address.
 If you transfer your domain name server or DNS to another developer's account, you will lose control of that name unless prior agreements are in place.
 This can happen without your knowledge at all, domain theft is on the rise and if you have expensive top level domains make sure you monitor what's going on with them at all times to avoid losing control.
 Looking up your web developer to read reviews and asking their past clients about their experience is another way to check their legitimacies.
 Ultimately, trust your gut.
 Websites are a large investment, and if you don't feel comfortable with the person or team you are considering working with, don't.

 Answer: Bummer, your developer wasn’t a developer, they signed you up for a website builder.
 Drag and drop web-based software like Wix and Squarespace offer a lot of value up front.
 Long term, these web builders are frustrating and expensive at $29 a month.
 Over 5 years time you will have spent over $2200 on your web builder site, plus whatever time investment you've put into it.
-Add the fact that your builder site isn't built for YOUR business, it's built for convenience.
-Convenience doesn't usually translate to success.
+Add the fact that your builder site isn't built for YOUR business, it's built for perceived convenience.
+Convenience doesn't always translate to success.
+How convenient was it to spend countless hours researching, designing, purchasing additional content, and trying to be a developer, designer, photographer, marketing pro & project manager all while running your actual business?
 We pack our websites full of SEO friendly information that you simply can't put into your builder sites - no matter how hard you try.
 This is where you need to ask yourself: Do I want to invest up front, and make more than my investmentback within X years?
 Consider how much your product or service sells for, and how many sales you'd need to pay the investment off.
-Many of our clients realize after even a $3500 investment, once they get just a few customers, they've paid off their investment and now they have a long-term solution they won't have to worry about for years.
+Many of our clients realize after even a $3500 investment, once they get just a few customers, they've more than paid off their initial investment and now they have a long-term solution they won't have to worry about for years.

-The average cost of a custom WordPress website lands around $3000.
+The average cost of a custom WordPress website lands around the $3000 price point.
 With a do it yourself/builder platform, the builders limit your marketing capabilities, cutting you off at the knees.
 You will lack insights into your demographics and feel immediate pressure when you are told you cannot add a specific function to your website.
 These builders are for BASIC websites, not small businesses.
-We only recommend these builders for something like a high school fundraiser or non-profit event where budget it tight, and long-term goals aren't a priority.
+We only recommend these builders for something like a high school fundraiser, a wedding website to share with family members, a personal blog, or non-profit event where budget it tight, and long-term goals aren't a priority.

 “The public is more familiar with bad design than good design.
 It is, in effect, conditioned to prefer bad design, because that is what it lives with.
 The new becomes threatening, the old reassuring.” – Paul Rand